Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 - Overview of the amount of Target Records with multiple schedules (two or three).

 - Schedule frequency of all schedules total.
 Analysis of all available schedules.
 Keep in mind that a Target Record may have multiple schedules as shown in analyses one and two.
+Analysis of the ratio of all schedules within proportion of each specific year.

 - Custom schedules.
 Analysis of all types of custom schedules from April 2021.